Special Educational Needs and Disabilities : Report

 Who can I contact to discuss SEND at Wheatfields Primary School?

-Our SENCo is Mrs Edwards.
-Mrs Edwards is also our Assistant Head teacher at the school and works Monday to Thursday.
+Our SENDCo is Mrs Edwards, who is also our Assistant Head teacher at the school:

 You can make an appointment to see her by speaking to Mrs Moffat in the school office: 01480 466919.

-The school SEND Governor is Mrs Clarke and she can be contacted via the school office.
+The school SEND Governor is Mrs Ling and she can be contacted via the school office.